CameronLonsdale/CameronLonsdale.github.io/_posts/2019-03-25-how-does-docker-work.markdown

 Finally, _dockerd_ will then [monitor](https://github.com/moby/moby/blob/bba4e368077cbc73db2a12c259c5fc2330dffe75/container.go#L334) the container til completion, cleaning up unnecessary data now that the container has finished.

+## Summary

+In summary, launching a container using Docker 2013 involves the following steps:

+{% highlight text %}
+dockerd is sent the run command (using the command-line application or otherwise)
+    ↳ dockerd finds the specified image on the file system ↳ A container struct is created and stored for future use ↳ Directories on the file system are setup for use by the container ↳ LXC is instructed to start the container
+    ↳ dockerd monitors the container until completion
+{% endhighlight %}

 # What's changed?

 It's been 6 years since the introduction of Docker, and the containerisation paradigm has exploded in popularity.
 Both small and large enterprises have adopted Docker, especially in tandem with the orchestration system Kubernetes.

-3 contributors turned into 1808 through the power of Open Source, each person bringing with them new ideas for the project.
+3 contributors turned into over 1800 through the power of Open Source, each person bringing with them new ideas for the project.
 Eager to promote extensibility, the [Open Container Initiative](https://www.opencontainers.org/) (OCI) was formed in 2015 to define an open standard around container formats and runtimes.
-The [image spec](https://github.com/opencontainers/image-spec) outlines the structure of a container image, and the [runtime spec](https://github.com/opencontainers/runtime-spec) describes an interface and behaviour that implementations should adhere to in order to run containers on their platform.
+The [image spec](https://github.com/opencontainers/image-spec) outlines the structure of a container image, and the [runtime spec](https://github.com/opencontainers/runtime-spec) describes the interface and behaviour that implementations should adhere to in order to run containers on their platform.
 As a result, the community developed a wide range of projects for container management, from native containers to ones isolated by a virtual machine.
 With support from Microsoft, the industry now has OCI compliant native Windows containers as well.

 All of these changes have been reflected in the moby repo.
 With this historical context, we can begin deconstructing the components of Docker 2019.